First, let me state:

 This is a permeating problem in the human world.
 Read history books; you’ll see it.
 That’s how I learned this.
 No one ever actually told me this.
 I used S.D. as a scapegoat.
 You might have used scapegoats yourself.
 It is often easier for a lot of people to project their problems onto someone else than to deal with them themselves.
 This is where the insecurity thing sometimes comes in or when people say “You make yourself vulnerable, and then people attack you.”

-I am hypersensitive; I know this, and I’m working on it.
-I am hypersensitive both physically and emotionally.
-It’s a problem, and it does make me vulnerable.
+I have been hypersensitive and still can be very sensitive; I know this, and I’ve been working on it.
+It is still sometimes a problem, and while it helps me understand others, it does make me vulnerable.
 But the fact alone that I am vulnerable is not an excuse for people to attack me.
-However, there is unfortunately a direct-causal relationship with this, but everyone is still responsible for their own actions.
+However, there is unfortunately a causal relationship with this, but everyone is still responsible for their own actions.

-I was the scapegoat in my school.
+I was a scapegoat in my school.
 If someone was having a bad day, I would know about it (although I didn’t understand the cause and effect principle of scapegoating in relation to my situation yet).
 My hometown, I am convinced, is poisoned from the mercury by a local power plant.
 I won’t be surprised if you think it paranoia from me, but the amount of mental illness in that town is shockingly high.
 Yes, small towns are known for angry and judgmental people, but I cannot explain to you how sick people are there.
-And that posed as a problem, too, because while a mental illness does not make someone a “bad” person, there are unhealthy ways to cope with mental illness that can be negative and selfish.
+And that posed as a problem, too, because while being unhealthy (whether with a mental illness someone is not coping effectively with or just extreme unhappiness) does not make someone a “bad” person, there are unhealthy ways to cope with mental illness or even unhappiness that can be negative and selfish.
 That is something that was hard for me to learn, even though I’ve done it myself.

 This also ties into something I heard just recently from one of my few kind peers: